 Admittedly, the chances of something going seriously wrong are low.
 But, if the worst happens – your client's documents go missing, or their paperwork is riddled with mistakes – your client's going to want answers.
 If they're out of pocket because of it, they'll want compensation too.

 If this happens, you'll need to rely on something more than just your good name to fight your corner.
-Something more like professional indemnity insurance.
+Something more like professional indemnity insurance for immigration consultants.

 Computer says no